LLNL/b-mpi3/README.md

 (This is special constructor is not completely strange to C++ history either, the infamous `std::auto_ptr` had this type of non-standard construction, although its rationale was completely different.
 Other classes have special "duplication" semantics, for example random distributions, such as [`std::uniform_real_distribution`](https://en.cppreference.com/w/cpp/numeric/random/uniform_real_distribution).)

 **In summary**, 1) all important communication operations are non-`const` because according to the rules and practice of modern C++ the internal state of the communicator is affected by these operations, 2) ... including the `duplicate` operation; 3) `mutable` is a good marker to indicate the _possible_ need for custom synchronization mechanism; 4) the need may be critical or not, the user of the library decides, 5) mutable instances of communicators (i.e. non-`const` variables or mutable members) can be duplicated using standard C++ syntax, via "duplicate"-constructor or via `duplicate` member functions.
+6) In general it is likely to be a good idea to duplicate communicator for specific threds *before* creating such threads; otherwise duplication will happen "too late" with a shared (non-const) communicator.

 # Conclusion